brianc0413/brianc0413.github.io/README.md

 ### Works in Progress
-- Exploration in the Limit
+- Exploration in the Limit (w.
+Nathan Kallus)
   - [arXiv link](https://arxiv.org/abs/2601.00084)
 - The Adaptive Global Null Test
   - A sequentially estimated (or cross-fit) test statistic for efficient global null tests.